chdsbd/kodiak/README.md

     ```

     Now we can copy the **Forwarding** url into the GitHub app form.
-    Don't forget to append the path: `/api/github/hook` and sure to copy the
+    Don't forget to append the path: `/api/github/hook` and make sure to copy the
     `https`.

     Then hit create.